songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_runtime-sec.md

 kubectl apply -f secret-mount-pod.yaml
 ```

-You created a webserver wich uses a certificate from a secret to encrypt its communication.
+You created a webserver which uses a certificate from a secret to encrypt its communication.
 Now, let’s create a Falco rule that triggers an alert if any process other than nginx accesses the mounted secret files (the certificate and private key).

 Create a yaml named `falco_custom_rules_cm.yaml` with your custom rule: